dandev10/plasma/readme.md

 ## Plasma code

 Plasma code is a language for plasma that can understand.
-Plasma code is not available.
+Plasma code is not available yet.

+## copy and use

+before copying the code include this file into your copy, and read the license. include this link (https://github.com/DANILAO1) that includes the real creator of plasma.